 Too pooped to put on Christmas this year?
-Not to fret!
-There are plenty of restaurants in New Jersey where you can pull up a chair on Christmas Day.
-So, once all the presents under your Christmas tree have been unwrapped and the stockings scavenged, you can lounge in your PJs, sip your coffee, and watch the kids play with their gifts and goodies without having to worry about cooking and cleaning before guests arrive.
+Don't fret: There are plenty of restaurants open on Christmas Day in New Jersey, so all you have to make is a reservation.
+So, once all the presents under your Christmas tree have been unwrapped and the stockings scavenged, lounge in your PJs, sip your coffee, and watch the kids play with their gifts and goodies without worrying about cooking and cleaning.

 We’ve rounded up several New Jersey restaurants that are serving up a festive feast on Christmas Day.
 Make certain to call ahead to secure your spot.
 After that's done, take a drive to enjoy these festive New Jersey holiday light displays and peruse all the other ways to be merry in our Guide to Holiday and Christmas Events in New Jersey.

 Jersey City is popular with families for its great neighborhoods, walkability, and proximity to New York City.
 And there is so much to do here, from cool cafes and sassy sweet-treat spots to beautiful parks and a plethora of playgrounds.
 It's no wonder the Sixth Borough is also called Chilltown.

 JC is certifiably chill—and no longer considered the awkward stepsister to Hoboken.
 Tons of visitors make it a day trip destination, and those who live here don’t have to look too far for fun.
 Read on for 25 things to add to your to-do list if you’re spending some time in Jersey City.

 Brookhollow’s Barnyard, a petting zoo and farm in Boonton, is the perfect destination if your child loves animals.
 This sweet spot may just be Morris County's best-kept secret.
 The family-run farm will not only entertain your own baby animal, but older kids will also love this serene, yet interactive, spot.